 While this single data point looks like it might be cause for concern, there’s always a bigger story available in your data.
 Let’s look at your revenue and your expenses side by side:

-So your costs and expenses were 20 percent over forecast, but your revenue was 48 percent over forecast.
+So your costs and expenses were 20 percent over forecast, but your revenue was 48 percent over the forecast.
 That’s good news–your revenue grew more than your costs!
 Why might this be?

 Let’s say you dig into what happened in the business during this month, and find that the pay per click online marketing campaign your marketing manager set up really paid off.
 She spent more than she had planned, but the return was more than worth it.
 So now you have some options to consider.